webplatform/docs/tutorials/css_transforms/index.md

 ==The transform property==

-Transforms alter an element's coordinates in several ways so that they vary from where they would ordinarily appear.
-The
-'''transform''' CSS property specifies a handful of transformation ''functions'' that can be combined any way you wish:
+Transforms alter a block element's coordinates in several ways so that they vary from where they would ordinarily appear.
+The '''transform''' CSS property specifies a handful of transformation ''functions'' that can be combined any way you wish:
 [[css/functions/translate()|'''translate()''']],
 [[css/functions/scale()|'''scale()''']],
 [[css/functions/rotate()|'''rotate()''']], and